opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * New intern.
 Understand everything, 'just PHP'.
 Plain PHP application, not 'scary Symfony'

+### Symfony Messenger
 * `composer req symfony/messager` - best MessageBus implementation
 * Message -> Message bus -> Message handler
 * Message is a plain PHP class
 * Handler is a normal PHP class which is invokable
 * `messenger:message_hander` tag in config
 * Autowire with `MessageHandlerInterface`
+* What if it takes 20 seconds to send a message?
+Uses asyncronus